dotnet/source-build/Documentation/sourcebuild-in-repos/new-repo.md

 macOS.

-After running the build, source build artifacts will be in `artifacts/source-build`, and the [intermediate nupkg] will be something like `artifacts/packages/*/Microsoft.SourceBuild.Intermediate.*.nupkg`.
+After running the build, source build artifacts will be in `artifacts/sb`, and the [intermediate nupkg] will be something like `artifacts/packages/*/Microsoft.SourceBuild.Intermediate.*.nupkg`.

 The MSBuild binlog will be placed somewhere like:
-`artifacts/log/Debug/Build.binlog`.
+`artifacts/log/Release/Build.binlog`.
 However, this "outer" binlog doesn't contain the meat of the build: the "inner" build runs inside an `Exec` task.
-The inner binlog will be written to:
+The inner binlog will be written to somewhere like:
-`artifacts/source-build/self/src/artifacts/sourcebuild.binlog`.
+`artifacts/sb/src/artifacts/log/Release/source-inner-build.binlog`.

 ### Excluding components